udeyrishi/hours/README.md

   - You can start and end shifts, and see the duration that you worked for
   - You can see how much money you expect to earn in these shifts
   - You can record the money that you received on your paychecks, and hour_logger will keep a running tally of the pending payments
+  - hour_logger is [BitBar](https://github.com/matryer/bitbar) compatible for displaying the status in your OS X menu bar.

 ### Installation